Azure Text to Speech

 Installing the Speech SDK

-Now the next step is in order to work with the Azure Speech service, we need to add a NuGet package named Microsoft.CogntiveServices.Speech.
-To add the NuGet package to your project, follow the below steps
+Next, we will work with the Azure Speech service.
+We need to add a NuGet package named Microsoft.CogntiveServices.Speech.
+To add the NuGet package to your project, follow the steps below

-Now, click on the Browse tab and then search for Speech, Once you will get the NuGet package, Microsoft.CogntiveServices.Speech as the search result, select the NuGet package, and then click on the Install button to install the NuGet package.
+Now, click the Browse tab and search for ‘Speech’ once you have the NuGet package from Microsoft.CogntiveServices.Speech as the search result, select the NuGet package, and then click on the Install button to install the NuGet package.

 Text To Speech

-Note: Make sure to change the key value and location based on your speech service that you have created above.
+Note: Ensure that you update the key value and location according to the speech service you created above.

 using System;